Lucas chain

+for some i, j, m < k.

 The sequence of powers of 2 (1, 2, 4, 8, 16, ...) and the Fibonacci sequence (with a slight adjustment of the starting point 1, 2, 3, 5, 8, ...) are simple examples of Lucas chains.

 Lucas chains were introduced by Peter Montgomery in 1983.
+They are analogous to addition chains, in that just as an addition chain A that ends with n allows for evaluating a^{n} in len(A) steps, a Lucas chain C that ends with n allow for evaluating the Lucas sequence terms {U, V }_{n} (P, Q) in len(C) steps.

+Just like the addition chain, a basic method for computing a Lucas chain that ends with n is via the binary method, similar to exponentiation by squaring.
+This gives a chain length of O(log n).

+Shorter chains can be obtained using a range of other methods such as Montgomery's PRAC.
+Because the process of finding a better chain is expensive, good chains are usually precomputed.

+DJ Bernstein mentions a number of Lucas chain-based schemes in 2017.

-If L(n) is the length of the shortest Lucas chain for n, then Kutz has shown that most n do not have L < (1-ε) log_{φ} n, where φ is the Golden ratio.
+If L(n) is the length of the shortest Lucas chain for n, then Kutz has shown that most n do not have L < (1-ε) log_{φ}(n), where φ is the Golden ratio.